 The other day I read a comment on Instagram about how Mull was closed in winter.
 This made me realise that the person who posted that comment didn’t have realistic expectations for their trip.
 And were quite possibly disappointed.
 As one of the three thousand full time residents on the island I don’t feel the island is closed, it is just that the choice of what is open (activities, shops, restaurants and cafes) is reduced.

 Island tourism does tend to be seasonal.
 The number of visitors plummets in the autumn and winter compared to summer.
 Staff costs and overheads remain the same, but if there isn’t the footfall, small businesses cannot afford to stay open.
 A lot of businesses on the islands (of Mull, Iona and Ulva) are small family businesses, run by owner operators who work extremely hard in the summer – often working 7 days a week without a break.
 They deserve their time off too.

-Some of our guests prefer to come and stay in the autumn and winter.
-Accommodation is less expensive at this time of year, and the light can be dramatic and the variety in the weather unpredictable!
+Some of our guests actually prefer to come and stay in the autumn and winter.
+The cottages are cheaper to rent at this time of year, the light can be dramatic and the variety in the weather unpredictable!

 Okay so the Mull Museum, the Mull Aquarium and Duart Castle close in the winter.
 Instead why not discover the castles that are not ‘open to the public’ but are always there?
 Like the ruins of Aros Castle in its brooding position at the mouth of the River Aros.
 There is a lovely circular walk past the castle and down along the shore.